 Open and drain the can of tuna.

-Slice olives in half, or not.
-Be sure they have the pits removed though.
+Slice olives in ½ or not.
+Be sure they have the pits removed, though.

 In a small bowl, add the yogurt, mayo, dijon, and the zest and juice of the lemon.
 Whisk to combine.
 Finely chop most of the tarragon, reserving a few long leaves for garnish.
 Add it.
-Add 1 teaspoon of salt and black pepper to taste.
+Add the remaining teaspoon of salt and the black pepper to taste.
 Whisk in the olive oil.